 - Schools must verify the identity of students submitting work or taking a test online.

-- There must be technical support to ensure the system works properly and in case of technical difficulty.
+- There must be technical support to ensure the school’s technology and LMS work properly, or in case of technical difficulty.

 The ABA is diligent in maintaining the terms of approval for online paralegal programs in order to ensure that the standards and credibility of the association remain intact.